Back to California

 School Curriculum: Teaching CPR and Using AEDs

-This law requires high schools to teach students how to perform compression-only CPR and use automated external defibrillators (AEDs) as part of their health education curriculum starting from the 2027-28 school year.
+This law requires high schools to teach students how to perform compression-only CPR and use automated external defibrillators (AEDs) as part of their health education curriculum.

 What This Bill Does

-• Requires governing boards of school districts or charter schools with grades 9 through 12 to provide instruction on performing compression-only CPR and using AEDs as part of a course required for graduation, beginning in the 2027–28 school year.
+• Requires school districts with grades 9-12 to include instruction on performing compression-only CPR in required health courses starting the 2027–28 school year.

-• Asks the State Department of Education to provide guidance on implementing these requirements before the start of the 2027-28 school year.
+• Asks the State Department of Education to provide guidance for implementing these requirements before the start of the 2027-28 school year.

-• Encourages the Instructional Quality Commission to include information about CPR and AED usage in future updates to the physical education framework after January 1, 2027.
+• Encourages the Instructional Quality Commission to include information about CPR and AED usage in future updates to the physical education framework.

 Who It Names or Affects

-• School districts or charter schools with grades 9 through 12
+• High schools with grades 9 through 12

 Terms To Know